 US Climate Bill: Accelerating Alternative Energy Efforts

-In August 2022, President Joe Biden signed the Inflation Reduction Act of 2022 (also called the US Climate Change Bill or US Climate Bill) into law.
-This groundbreaking bill promises to invest a significant amount of its allocated spending (about $370 billion) in hitting international climate goals.
-In fact, it’s the United States’ most ambitious climate legislation to date, aiming to reduce greenhouse gas emissions by 40 percent by 2030.
+In August 2022, President Joe Biden signed the Inflation Reduction Act of 2022 (also called the US Climate Change Bill) into law.
+This groundbreaking bill is the United States’ most ambitious climate legislation to date, investing billions of dollars into meeting climate goals and strengthening energy security.

 What Are the Components of the Inflation Reduction Act (IRA)?

-While the name of the bill aims to “reduce inflation,” its primary investments lean toward energy and climate measures, including:
+While the name of the bull suggests inflation reduction, its primary investments lean toward energy and climate measures, including:

 - Investments in low-carbon energy, including tax credits for clean hydrogen and carbon capture and storage (CCS)